The microservice architecture is like a honeycomb.

 As all the microservices are independent, an app developed in the microservice architecture remains unaffected by the occurrence of errors in a service module.
 It will keep working, while you fix the affected module.
 This is helpful especially for large platforms like Netflix or Amazon where they have millions of visitors and shutting down the app for even a second can result in the loss of billions.

-The independent nature of microservices helps DevOps teams accomplish more in less time.
+The independent nature of microservices helps our DevOps team accomplish more in less time.
 The modularity of microservices enables cumulative releases which are an objective of DevOps.
 Both microservices and DevOps:

 - Accelerate innovation